TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

   - Implemented logic to limit displayed sources while still using all sources for the answer
   - Modified Program.cs to use a result limit of 10 for tabular queries

+### Dependency Injection for MemoryDb (Major Refactor)
+- **Replaced reflection-based IMemoryDb access with DI-based approach**:
+  - `KernelInitializer.InitializeMemory` now returns both `IKernelMemory` and `IMemoryDb` directly.
+  - `Program.cs` and all consumers now receive the `IMemoryDb` instance via DI, not reflection.
+  - Removed all usage of `MemoryHelper.GetMemoryDbFromKernelMemory` from the main workflow.
+  - Legacy reflection logic is now deprecated and only present for backward compatibility.
+  - This change makes the system robust to future changes in Kernel Memory internals and improves maintainability.

 ### TabularFilterHelper Improvements
 - **Completely redesigned TabularFilterHelper to use Reflection API** instead of dynamic typing
   - Fixed "Cannot use a collection of dynamic type in an asynchronous foreach" errors